EHanML/EHanML.github.io/_pages/about.md

 <!---The field of agriculture has not fully benefited from AI so far.
 Currently, most agricultural AI applications are using machine learning (ML) techniques as **Maslow's hammer**;  they formulate the agricultural problems into the form that existing ML methods can process rather than design ML algorithms for specific argricultural problems.
 However, just like the CNN is developed for computer vision, the GNN is developed for social networks, the transformer is developed for NLP, and etc., we have limited methods that are designed specifically for particular agricultural problems.
 Hence, my research ambition is to develop domain specfic ML algorithms for the data revolution in argrculture.  --->

 Currently, most real-world applications are using machine learning (ML) techniques as **Maslow's hammer**;  problems are formulated into the form that existing ML methods can process.
-However, just like the CNN is developed for computer vision, GNN is developed for social networks, transformer is developed for NLP, and etc., we need to design **task specific ML algorithms** for each data science task.
+However, just like CNN is developed for computer vision, GNN is developed for social networks, the transformer is developed for NLP, etc., we need to design **task-specific ML algorithms** for each data science task.
 To do that, an ML system should be **data-centric**; we need to **program in terms of the data**:

-> 1. **Decide assumption**: understand data sources and decide what assumptions should be made about the data --- *what's the experience?*
+> 1. **Decide assumption**: understand data sources and decide what assumptions should be made on the data --- *what's the experience?*
 > 2. **Decide model graph**: based on the assumptions, think of what the model archetecture should be like --- *what's the DAG/functional form?*
 > 3. **Decide learning ( & inference) process**: find an optimization solver --- *how to teach the experiences to the model?*
 > 4. **Decide bussiness metric**: connect bussiness values to a metric and update the model iteratively.